The Palace of Seton

 The Seton Collection © 2005

-The history of the Palace of Seton reached back almost eight centuries.
+The history of the Palace of Seton, reaching back over eight centuries.

-According to legend, Seier de Seton I founded the name of the lands of Seton sometime around 1069.
+According to legend, Seier de Seton I founded the name of the lands of Seton sometime around 1069, giving his name to the area.
 It was Seier's son and grandson who enlarged the first tower to become a more commodious defensive castle, to which Philip de Seton secured a Royal Charter re-confirming the lands to him and his posterity, dated 1169.

-With the lands of Edmonstone, St. Johnstoun, Winton, Falside and others encompassing the immediate lands of Seton, it is of no wonder that those famillies are of Seton descent, having been sons of the early family who's surname was adopted from their estate, with the Seton's of Winton, called "de Winton" marrying the Seton heiress Margaret de Seton and carrying on the House at Seton.
+With the lands of St. Germains, Edmonstone, St. Johnstoun, Winton, Falside and others encompassing the immediate lands of Seton, it is of no wonder that those famillies are of Seton descent; having been sons of the early family who's surname was adopted from their estate; with the Seton's of Winton called "de Winton" marrying the Seton heiress, Margaret de Seton, and carrying on the House and Family at Seton.

-With every successive generation, from William 1st Lord Seton onwards, the family acquired lands in the area around their principle seat, and that of Tranent: as far south as Pencaitland, as far east as Barnes and as far west as Windygoul.
-The revenues from the estate, and from the Templar and church lands within the boundary of the Barony of Seton, paid handsomely to allow for continual expanding of the family's castle, later to be known as the Palace of Seton.
+With every successive generation from William 1st Lord Seton onwards, the family acquired lands in the area around their principle seat, and that of Tranent and Cockenzie; as far south as Pencaitland; as far east as Barnes; and as far west as Windygoul.
+The revenues from the estate, and from the Templar and former church lands within the boundary of the Barony of Seton, such as the old Templar "Hospital of St. Germains", and from those of St. Andrews, and the various Priory's such as Pluscarden and Dunfermline, which paid handsomely to allow for continual expanding of the family's residence, later to be known as the Palace of Seton.

-The grandest beginnings were undertaken by George, 6th Lord Seton, though it was his son George, 7th Lord Seton, 5th of the name of George, who was the famed supporter of Queen Mary during her troubled reign, who completed the work and established the residence as a Palace.
-George, 7th Lord, roofed the old Hall and rebuilt the ranges which comprised of the apartments of State, where Queen Mary held court, as well as her son, King James VI and I.
+The grandest of the rebuilding-work was undertaken by George, 6th Lord Seton, although it was his son George, 7th Lord Seton and "5th of the name of George", who was the famed supporter of Queen Mary during her troubled reign, who completed the work of his father and established the residence as a completed Palace.
+George, 7th Lord, roofed the old Hall and rebuilt the ranges which comprised of the apartments of State, where Queen Mary held court, as well as her son, King James VI and I. The work of this grand re-construction left the estate heavily encumbered in debt, which cleared by his son, Robert 8th Lord Seton and later 1st Earl of Winton.

 According to tradition, it was customary for the Earls of Winton once a year to ‘ride the marches’ of their estates, which were so extensive that a whole day, from sunrise to sunset, was required to ride in state round the boundaries of their lands.
 On these occasions the head of the house was always accompanied by a large retinue of friends and retainers, mounted on gaily caparisoned horses, the charger of the chief being arrayed in cloth of silk adorned with gold tassels.
 The festivities which followed this ceremonial lasted several days.

-Details to be noted about the grounds surrounding the Palace are the curious dial affixed to the wall of the bastion tower about 10 feet high, which forms part of the boundary of the old garden, where the top of the stone forms a horizontal dial.
+Details to be noted about the grounds surrounding the Palace are the curious dial affixed to the wall of the bastion tower about 10 feet high, which forms part of the boundary of the large old garden, where the top of the stone forms a horizontal dial; the old bridge crossing the stream between Palace and Church; the old main bridge at the rear of the grounds that led into the Palace; and the walled and tailored grounds used frequently by the Royal family for private golf excursions, such as that famed by Queen Mary.

-The Seton's had been much involved in the affairs of Scotland's Royal Family, having the privilege of their presence on many occasions over successive generations, with the family's munificent tastes being much sought after by the Scotland's Monarch's as a place of relaxation and refuge.
+The Seton's had been much involved in the affairs of Scotland's Royal Family, having the privilege of their presence on many occasions over successive generations, with the family's munificent tastes being much sought after by the Scotland's Monarch's as a place of relaxation and refuge, was the pride of the Family.

 Kings and Queens of the United Kingdom (from 1603)